metaleap/zentient/zdbg-vsc/proto/readme.md

 		// The number of indexed child variables.
 		// The client can use this optional information to present the variables in a paged UI and fetch them in chunks.
 		IndexedVariables int64 `json:"indexedVariables,omitempty"`

+		// The new value of the variable.
+		Value string `json:"value"`
 	} `json:"body"`

 	// POSSIBLE VALUES: `setVariable`